ibm-cloud-docs/cloud-databases/db-version-policy.md

 Restoration of existing databases into new deployments of the deprecated major version is available during the six-month deprecation, although we recommend upgrading to a non-deprecated major version as soon as possible.
 {: .tip}

-At the end of the transition window, deprecated major versions cannot be deployed on {site.data.keyword.IBM_notm}} {{site.data.keyword.databases-for}}.
+At the end of the transition window, deprecated major versions cannot be deployed on {{site.data.keyword.IBM_notm}} {{site.data.keyword.databases-for}}.
 A backup of the deployment is taken and access to databases that are running a deprecated version is removed or automatically upgraded to the next major version.
 See table 1 for which databases are upgraded or removed.
 Regardless, the backup is available to be restored into a new supported database version.

-If no action is taken, we attempt to upgrade the database in-place to the next major version according to our Database Versioning Policy.
-This can result in compatibility issues with your apps or the in-place upgrade, on rare occasions, can fail impacting your availability.
+If you take no action this can result in compatibility issues with your apps when IBM performs an automatic in-place upgrade.
+On rare occasions, this can fail, impacting your availability.
 If a failure occurs, the database is disabled and you need to restore from backup.
 We recommend self-migrating before the end of support date.
 {: .note}

 ## Major versions defined